 Populous Architects (designers of the arena) and the City’s leaders did some of the right research in making an arena that at least will have basic streetfront appeal.

 The arena will draw crowds on event days regardless of where it’s located…at least until it becomes dated or old-fashioned in 20 years.
 Main Street Evansville will wake up on its own terms, and it will happen through the accretion induced by small buildings such as those in the photo.
 To conclude, I will make a series of highly unrealistic “ideal world” recommended alternatives for what the City should have done, in order of desirability.
-At the very least, even if none of these recommendations are feasible in this case, they can serve as the heuristics for any future site selection decisions.
+At the very least, even if none of these recommendations are feasible in this case, they can serve as the heuristics for any future site selection decisions, with the attempt to salvage microbuildings that energized Evansville’s original main street.
 Let’s use another graphic—the master plan featured on the website to help make these recommendations more vivid:

-2) Purchase those aging commercial buildings on Main Street, save them, and ride out the economic downturn until a private buyer comes along.
+2) Purchase those aging commercial microbuildings on Main Street, save them, and ride out the economic downturn until a private buyer comes along.
 Sacrifice the Executive Inn at the back of the arena site instead.
 Since the City has already put the kibosh on Plan 1, we move to this option—also an impossibility by now.
 Again, what a shame.
 But I remain confident that it is a matter of only a few years (maybe only months) before those structures would have aroused enough curiosity from entrepreneurs who would give them a try.
+Each structure in a group of microbuildings is far easier for an equity-starved investor to snag and reuse.
 Given their current low level of desirability, the eminent domain costs could have been relatively cheap.
 It would have comprised a sort of “land banking” in an urban setting that I observed in an earlier post.
 The rendering below, complete with my chicken scratches, illustrates what should have happened:

 Basically just shift the structure.
 Instead of demolishing the main street frontage (what would have been where the blue outline stood), the leaders should have sacrificed the tired, low-end Executive Inn (outlined in green and pictured below).